-Reasons to not have a bikestand
+Reasons to Avoid Using a Kickstand

 The bulkiness of a kickstand can make it tricky to fit on the slim frame of a mountain bike or road bike, and the rider has to avoid knocking it with their foot when boarding.
-As well, resting the bike on a kickstand creates a safety issue if the bike were to fall to it’s unstable resting mount.

 Many professional bike riders discourage having a kickstand due to personal preference.
 Some may not like the added weight while others believe it is safer to place to the bike lying down to prevent damage.